openservicemesh/osm/docs/patterns/observability/logs.md

 OSM provides log forwarding by optionally deploying a Fluent Bit sidecar to the OSM controller using the `--enable-fluentbit` flag during installation.
 The user can then define where OSM logs should be forwarded using any of the available [Fluent Bit output plugins](https://docs.fluentbit.io/manual/v/1.4/pipeline/outputs).

 ### Configuring Log Forwarding with Fluent Bit
 By default, the Fluent Bit sidecar is configured to simply send logs to the Fluent Bit container's stdout.
 If you have installed OSM with Fluent Bit enabled, you may access these logs using `kubectl logs -n osm-system <osm-controller-name> -c fluentbit-logger`.
-However, we recommend configuring log forwarding to your preferred output for more informative results.
+This command will also help you find how your logs are formatted in case you need to change your parsers and filters.
+Once you have tried this out however, we recommend configuring log forwarding to your preferred output for more informative results.

-You may configure log forwarding to an output by following these steps _before_ you install OSM.
+To customize log forwarding to your output, follow these steps and then reinstall OSM with Fluent Bit enabled.

-1. Define the output plugin you would like to forward your logs to in the existing `fluentbit-configmap.yaml` file by replacing the `[OUTPUT]` section with your chosen output as described by Fluent Bit documentation [here](https://docs.fluentbit.io/manual/v/1.4/pipeline/outputs).
+1. Find the output plugin you would like to forward your logs to in [Fluent Bit documentation](https://docs.fluentbit.io/manual/pipeline/outputs).
+Replace the `[OUTPUT]` section in `fluentbit-configmap.yaml` with appropriate values.

 2. The default configuration uses CRI log format parsing.
-If you are using a kubernetes distribution that causes your logs to be formatted differently, you may need to update the `[PARSER]` section and the `parser` name in the `[INPUT]` section to one of the parsers defined [here](https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf).
+If you are using a kubernetes distribution that causes your logs to be formatted differently, you may need to add a new parser to the `[PARSER]` section and change the `parser` name in the `[INPUT]` section to one of the parsers defined [here](https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf).

 3. To view all logs irrespective of log level, you may remove the `[FILTER]` section.
 To change the log level being filtered on, you can update the "error" value below to "debug", "info", "warn", "fatal", "panic" or "trace":
    ```